top of page

 Charitable Giving

 Charities allow retirees to support ethical and meaningful causes while gaining tax benefits.
-Options such as donor-advised funds, charitable trusts, or qualified charitable distributions from IRAs can reduce taxable income and estate size.
-These methods help align philanthropy with financial goals in retirement.
+Options such as donor-advised funds, charitable trusts, or qualified charitable distributions from IRAs can reduce taxable income and the size of the estate.
+These methods help align philanthropy with financial goals in retirement income.

 Inherited IRAs